Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/editing/introduction.rst

 Curve Editing
 *************

-This page covers the basics oF-Curve editing.
+This page covers the basics of curve editing.
 Curve basics, selecting and advanced editing are covered in the following pages:

 - :doc:`Curve basics </modeling/curves/introduction>`